Google adds new reasons to install its Duo and Allo apps

 At its Google for Brazil event in São Paulo, the search giant announced that its video-calling app for Android and iOS will now support audio-only calls for those times when maybe making a video call isn't a great idea or when your connection is less than full bars.

-The company's Photo app will get updates as well that will let you backup and share images when you have a weak signal.
-On Android, the app will automatically backup a low-res version that will be replaced with high-quality images when you have a solid Wi-Fi connection.
-Similarly, for both the iOS and Android apps, you'll be able to share a low-quality photo immediately over a poor connection that will later update itself with a high-quality version.
+The company's Photo app will get updates as well, which will let you back up and share images when you have a weak signal.
+On Android, the app will automatically back up a low-res version that will be replaced with high-quality images when you have a solid Wi-Fi connection.
+Similarly, for both the iOS and Android apps, you'll be able to share a low-quality photo immediately over a poor connection, and the photo will later update itself with a high-quality version.

 The new features are rolling out in Brazil and worldwide in the coming days.